Most people can bear adversity; but if you wish to know what a man really is give him power. This is the supreme test.

 At Enron, if we had held fast to our four values of respect, integrity, communication and excellence, we would still be a strong, innovative company today.
 I was a founding member of the Vision and Values Committee, and our goal was to indoctrinate those values and get everyone excited about living those principles at work.
 And, I would do it again today.

 Unfortunately, making money was more important to many of McConnell’s co-workers than living by the company’s stated values.
-McConnell shares his enriching insight in a wonderful book entitled, Just Because You Can Doesn’t Mean You Should / Keys to a Successful Life.
-It is highly recommended reading, and several copies will be purchased for graduation gifts in the future for friends and family.
+He shares his enriching insight in a wonderful book entitled, Just Because You Can Doesn’t Mean You Should / Keys to a Successful Life (2007).
+I highly recommend it, and will give copies for graduation gifts in the future for friends and family.
 The world would be a better place if everyone could read and live by the words of Mike S. McConnell.

-Only $4 million had been spent by the art committee members when the mission was aborted.
-Below are a few items from the collection that had been purchased at the time of Enron’s epic collapse:
+The art committee members had spent only $4 million when the mission was aborted.
+Below are a few items from the collection that had been purchased at the time of Enron’s epic collapse in 2001:

 - Soft Light Switch for $590,000.
-Not to insult a piece of art, but how this price of this piece was justified is beyond me.
+Not to insult a piece of art, but how one justifies the price of this piece is beyond me.

-- Bower $766,000 wooden sculpture.
-It was eventually sold to Smithsonian for a price that broke even.
+- Bower’s Wooden Sculpture for $766,000.
+It was eventually sold to the Smithsonian for a price that broke even.